-Paragraph 2: The Senior Vice Commander, 1st Junior Vice Commander, 2nd Junior Vice Commander, Treasurer, and Chaplain, in the order named, shall perform the duties of the commander in the event of his or her absence.
+Paragraph 2: The Senior Vice Commander, Junior Vice Commander, Treasurer, and Chaplain, in the order named, shall perform the duties of the commander in the event of his or her absence.

-Paragraph 3: In the event the office of Commander shall be vacated for any reason, the Senior Vice Commander shall be elevated to Commander, 1st Jr. Vice Commander to Senior Vice Commander, and 2nd Junior Vice Commander to 1st Junior Vice Commander, and the 2nd Junior Vice Commander vacancy filled by election.
+Paragraph 3: In the event the office of Commander shall be vacated for any reason, the Senior Vice Commander shall be elevated to Commander, Jr. Vice Commander to Senior Vice Commander, and the Junior Vice Commander vacancy filled by election.

 Paragraph 4: The Senior Vice Commander shall perform the duties of his or her station as set forth in the Official DAV Ritual.
 The Senior Vice Commander shall encourage friendship among the members of this Organization, discourage discord, and promote harmony.
 Subject to the direction of the Chapter, he or she shall act as Chairman of the Membership Committee to the end that every eligible veteran may become a member.
 With the approval of the Chapter, the Senior Vice Commander may appoint one or more members to assist in such membership activities.

-Paragraph 5: The 1st Junior Vice Commander shall perform the duties of his or her station as set forth in the Official DAV Ritual.
+Paragraph 5: The Junior Vice Commander shall perform the duties of his or her station as set forth in the Official DAV Ritual.
 The 1st Jr. Vice Commander shall be responsible for publicity, public relations, and the Chapter fund-raising activities as approved by the Chapter and shall, at all times, encourage loyalty to the Unites States of America, to the DAV, and to the members of the Chapter.

-Paragraph 6: The 2nd Junior Vice Commander shall be responsible for assisting the 1st Junior Vice Commander in publicity and public relations and any other duties as set forth by the Commander.
-The 2nd Jr. Vice Commander shall be responsible for obtaining guest speakers for Chapter meetings and special events.
+The Jr. Vice Commander shall be responsible for obtaining guest speakers for Chapter meetings and special events.

-Paragraph 7: The Chaplain shall perform the duties of the Chaplain’s station as set forth in the Official DAV Ritual.
+Paragraph 6: The Chaplain shall perform the duties of the Chaplain’s station as set forth in the Official DAV Ritual.
 He or she shall visit the sick and comfort the families of those members that pass away, and shall be responsible for encouraging attendance at DAV conducted funerals and the proper conduct thereof.

-Paragraph 8: The Treasurer shall receive and immediately deposit all monies in a bank account in the name of the Chapter without any deductions or offsets.
+Paragraph 7: The Treasurer shall receive and immediately deposit all monies in a bank account in the name of the Chapter without any deductions or offsets.
 The Treasurer shall make authorized disbursements only by checks signed by himself and co-signed by the Commander or acting authorized official.
 No disbursement of Chapter funds shall be made without a completed Chapter voucher, and receipts (if applicable) attached.
 The Treasurer shall render a monthly report of receipts and expenditures to the Chapter at each regular Chapter meeting following the last day of each calendar month.
 An annual financial report shall be submitted to the Department of Virginia and National Organization within ninety (90) days after the close of the accounting year of the Chapter.
 This report shall have been audited and approved by the Chapter Audit Committee.

-Paragraph 9: The Chapter Service Officer shall advise and assist veterans disabled in the line of duty, and their dependents and survivors, in the preparation and processing of their claims for benefits from any governmental agency.
+Paragraph 8: The Chapter Service Officer shall advise and assist veterans disabled in the line of duty, and their dependents and survivors, in the preparation and processing of their claims for benefits from any governmental agency.
 The Service Officer shall also be the point of contact for disabled veterans, dependents or survivors seeking emergency financial assistance; and shall be familiar with Chapter and Department policies, and promulgate the Chapter Assistance form and submit it to the Chapter Executive Committee for approval.

 ARTICLE 7 – APPOINTED OFFICERS